Biden, Republicans spar over impact of Dems’ economic plan

 “This bill will slam manufacturing,” Sen. Mike Crapo, R-Idaho, said Wednesday.
 “The bottom line here is this tax is dangerous for America.”

 Republican senators quickly cried foul after Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., struck the deal last week.
-The agreement still needs backing from Sen. Kyrsten Sinema, D-Ariz., to pass an evenly split Senate in which Vice President Kamala Harris is the tiebreaker.
+Late Thursday, the agreement drew the backing Sen. Kyrsten Sinema, D-Ariz., a centrist seen as the pivotal vote in the 50-50 chamber.

 What many economists say is that the plan could modestly reduce inflation in the long term and improve the federal government’s financial outlook.
 But it’s unknown whether a skeptical public will trust the experts or stick to their beliefs and the most emotionally resonant talking points.